Gongsta/Poker-AI/README.md

 - [x] Implement Monte-Carlo CFR for Kuhn Poker
 - [x] Implement Deep CFR for Kuhn Poker

 ##### 3. Implement the AI for No Limit Texas Hold-Em
+- [ ] Implement testing for lossless abstraction, generate a table for pre-flop using Monte-Carlo technique, same card representation should have exactly the same EHS
 - [ ] Calculate pot odds at different stages of the game (use this as a helper when people actually play the game)
-- [ ] Implement card abstraction to reduce the game size from $10^{161}$ to $10^{12}$ decision points looking at the Baby Tartanian8 implementation
+- [ ] Implement card abstraction to reduce the game size from $10^{161}$ to $10^{12}$ decision points
+	- [ ] Implement basic monte-carlo method to calculate the EHS of a pair of cards at different stages of the game.
+This assumes a random uniform draw of opponent hands and random uniform rollout of public cards
+	- [ ] Implement a simple clustering algorithm that uses these EHS to cluster various cards / scenarios together...?
+	- Use 169, 5000, 5000, 5000 buckets as outlined here: https://www.cs.cmu.edu/~sandholm/potential-aware_imperfect-recall.aaai14.pdf
 - [ ] Implement Monte-Carlo CFR
 - [ ] Implement a distributed version of Monte-Carlo CFR
 - [ ] Implement sub-game solving to come up with better strategies during the actual game (key idea presented by Noam Brown.
-Seach during the game drastically improves performance)
+Seach during the game drastically improves performance)...
+I don't know how to do this

 ##### 4. Future Steps
 - [ ] Implement Computer Vision + Deep Learning to recognize Poker cards, and so you can deploy this model in real life by mounting a camera to your head.
+- [ ] Use this project as a personal poker trainer (displaying the pot odds).
+Can help you refine your game